uditsevak/uditsevak/README.md

 - 👋 Hi, I’m @uditsevak
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me - DM/comment